abhishekchaudhary/proxy-provider/README.md

 proxy-provider
 ==============

-## this node module provides the current being proxy used by the application if any.
+## this node module provides the current proxy used by the application if any.

 ### Requires ember-cli >= 0.0.37, which is currently unreleased. ([Added here](https://github.com/stefanpenner/ember-cli/pull/1097))